-CB8 supports increased funding for youth programs in our community, which remains inadequate (FY09, #2 308200518E).
-CB8 is dismayed by budget cuts that target youth services.
+Community Board 8 is concerned that funding for youth programs in our community remains inadequate given the need (FY10, #2 308200518E).
+We are consistently dismayed by budget cuts that target youth services.

 The need for these programs is very clear.
-While some children of the Upper East Side enjoy the benefits of private schools, many others rely on after-school programs and weekend sports activities run by non-profit agencies.
-The City and the State must recognize that a number of programs provide day care serving large numbers of non-resident youth.
-These programs serve those who work for CB8 businesses.
-CB8 is entitled for these "guest" to be counted in allocations for the funds.
+While some children on the Upper East Side enjoy the benefits of private schools, many others rely on after-school programs and weekend sports activities run by non-profit agencies.
+A longstanding concern of Community Board 8 has been the lack of recognition on the part of the City and the State of the number of programs that serve large numbers of non-resident youth.
+This has resulted in a small allocation of community share funds particularly to our UES district.

-CB8 supports tuition subsidies for the City University of New York.
-As the home of Hunter College, CB8 recognizes the importance of CUNY to both students and the city.
-The renovation of Thomas Hunter Hall would only enhance Hunter College (FY 09 # CS 308200605C).
-While CB8 supports a building program for Hunter College it opposes the replacement JREC in which NYC just invested \$30 Million for improvements.
+Community Board 8 supports the funding for student tuition subsidies for the City University of New York, particularly in light of the current economic situation.
+As home to Hunter College, we recognize the importance of CUNY to both students and the city.
+The renovation of Jacqueline Grennan Wexler Library would only enhance Hunter College (FY10 # 16 308201002C).